Renz00/e-shoppe/README.md

                 Users can filter and search for products.
             </li>
             <li>
-                Users can add, and remove products in their cart.
+                Users can add, update, and remove products in their cart.
             </li>
         </ul>
     </li>